 Captive insurance is a regulated form of self-insurance, in which the insurer is owned wholly by the insureds.
 It is organized for the purpose of self-funding the owners’ risks.
 Currently, Nevada, which is known for being a business-friendly state, ranks 4th in the nation as a domicile for captive insurers.
 Why is it so attractive?
 Among many contributing factors is its no personal or corporate tax structure and a readily available, knowledgeable and responsive Insurance Division staff.
 Nevada also offers a tax credit of up to $5,000 applicable to the first year of a captive’s acquisition of a Certificate of Authority.
 Find out more.

 Applications must include the following Authorized Service Providers: Actuary, Certified Public Accountant, Captive Managers, and Attorney licensed to practice in the State of Nevada.
 If the providers that you choose are not on the Approved Service Providers list the service provider must file a resume and Biographical Affidavit with the application to be reviewed and approved by the Commissioner.
-Please note, we do not require hard copies of all the application documents, but we will request the original signed Application and the original Biographical Affidavits.
+Please note, we do not require hard copies of all the application documents, but we will request the original signed Application (Section 1) and the original Biographical Affidavits.

 After your application and any related documents are electronically filed with us, a financial analyst will be assigned to review your program and will work directly with the Captive Manager of your company.
 An actuary will also be assigned to review the application and contact you if any additional information is needed.